librixsoft/balerocms-src/README.md

 # Install

 Unzip and upload to your /htdocs/ or your /www folder.
+(It requires PHP 8.x+ and Mysql).

 ```bash
 $ unzip balero-cms.zip -d /www